top of page

 Cold chain beer distribution refers to the process of keeping beer consistently refrigerated throughout its entire supply chain—from production to storage and retail.
 This method is crucial for preserving the delicate flavors and aromas that define fresh craft beer.

-Beer is a perishable product.
-Exposure to heat, light, and oxygen can accelerate chemical reactions that degrade its quality.
-For instance, oxidation can lead to stale, cardboard-like flavors, while exposure to light can cause "skunking," resulting in unpleasant aromas.
+Maintaining the correct temperature is essential in the cold chain.
+Beer is a perishable product that can spoil if not treated with care.
+Exposure to heat, light, and oxygen can accelerate the chemical reactions that degrade its quality.
+For instance, oxidation can lead to stale, cardboard-like flavors.
+Likewise, exposure to light can cause "skunking," resulting in unpleasant aromas.

 Temperature plays a pivotal role in these processes.

-According to scientific research, chemical reactions double in rate with every 10°C (18°F) increase in temperature.
+According to scientific research, chemical reactions double their rate with every 10°C (18°F) increase in temperature.
 This means that beer stored at room temperature ages significantly faster than beer kept cold.
-For example, a beer stored at 20°C (68°F) may have a shelf life of just 50 days, whereas the same beer stored at 4°C (39°F) can remain fresh for up to 6 months.
+For example, a beer stored at 20°C (68°F) may have a shelf life of just 50 days.
+In contrast, the same beer stored at 4°C (39°F) can remain fresh for up to 6 months.

 Impact on Beer Shelf Life